Are You Pushing Too Much When Singing?

 Listening

-Genres Your most valuable tool you have when singing is your ears.
+Your most valuable tool you have when singing is your ears.
 We need to listen to the quality of our voice.

 As you practice more with music you will improve your ability to hear when your voice is overpushing.
 Practicing with a piano will help you improve your pitch.